ziyewang/MetaAssemblyEval/README.md

 ## <a name="started"></a>Getting Started

 We recommend using Anaconda to run MetaAssemblyEval.
-Download [here](https://www.continuum.io/downloads)

 After installing Anaconda, fisrt obtain MetaAssemblyEval: